Russian army chief in Syria meets YPG over Turkish operation

-The chief of the Russian forces in Syria has met with a so-called commander of the PKK terrorist organization’s Syrian wing, the YPG, over Türkiye's forthcoming counterterrorism ground operation into northern Syria, a YPG terrorist and an Arab TV station claimed Monday.
+The chief of the Russian forces in Syria has met with one of the ringleaders of the PKK terrorist organization’s Syrian wing, the YPG, over Türkiye's forthcoming counterterrorism ground operation into northern Syria, a YPG terrorist and an Arab TV station claimed Monday.

 Siamand Ali, a YPG terrorist, made claims to The Associated Press (AP) that Lt.
-Gen. Alexander Chaiko met Sunday with YPG ringleader Mazloum Abdi in northeast Syria, but said he had no details about what they discussed.
+Gen. Alexander Chaiko met Sunday with YPG ringleader Ferhat Abdi Şahin (also known as Mazloum Abdi) in northeast Syria, but said he had no details about what they discussed.

+Terrorist Şahin is on Turkey’s most wanted terrorist list.
+Interpol currently has a Red Notice warrant out in Şahin's name for playing a crucial leadership role in the PKK-linked YPG.

+He is the adopted son of the terrorist PKK's imprisoned founder Öcalan, who is now serving a life sentence in a Turkish prison.

 If true, Chaiko’s trip to the northeast comes days after President Recep Tayyip Erdoğan vowed to order a land operation of northern Syria to eliminate the YPG terrorist group following the Nov.
 3, terrorist attack in Istanbul that killed six people and wounded dozens.